Driving the Discovery Sport for a few hundred kilometres

 What Is It Like To Be Inside One?

-There is nothing so flashy about discovery sport interior.
+There is nothing so flashy about Discovery Sport interior.
 Finished in shades of beige and black with meek touches of brushed metal finishes around, it looks pretty simple and rugged, totally befitting for an SUV of this kind.
 There is all major equipment that one would expect from this segment, on offer.
-Being an entry-level Land Rover, there is quite generous a use of plastics in the cabin, that thankfully, are not hard and cheap ones!
-Tilt and telescopic adjustments of the steering wheel, that feels chunky and great to hold for sure, can be done manually.
+Being an entry-level Land Rover, there is quite generous use of plastics in the cabin, which thankfully, are not hard and cheap ones!
+Tilt and telescopic adjustments of the steering wheel, which feels chunky and great to hold for sure, can be done manually.

 An 8.0-inch touchscreen forms the base of the much-applauded Land Rover Discovery Sport infotainment system.
 The User Interface (UI) is pretty smooth and responsive and encompasses a multitude of functionalities like navigation, radio, InControl(Smartphone connectivity), WiFi hotspot etc. But it is also to be said that one would take a bit of time getting used to this system.
 Also, this system misses out on modern-day connectivities like Apple Car Play and Android Auto.

 The 380W Meridian Sound System with 11 speakers spread across the cabin of the Discovery Sport HSE petrol, offers supreme sound quality and audio experience.

 The front seats are 10-way power-adjustable and without a memory function on the Land Rover Discovery Sport HSE petrol, however, the diesel-powered Land Rover Discovery Sport HSE Luxury has on board, a set of 12-way power-adjustable front seats with memory function.